ClaraML96/ClaraML96.github.io/index.markdown

   </tbody>
 </table>

-Two categories stands out when looking at the heatmap in Figure 4:
+Notable Takeaways:

-- "Persons on trackbed / Police / Medical": These are the most frequent and disruptive incidents, often tied to emergencies, vulnerable populations, or mental health crises.
+- "Persons on trackbed / Police / Medical" incidents are the most frequent and disruptive, often reflecting emergencies, vulnerable populations, or mental health crises.
-- "Signals": A chronic technical issue that often reflects infrastructure aging or network congestion during high-traffic periods.

-This pattern shows that human and technical factors are the main stress points in keeping the subway running smoothly.
+- "Signals" issues remain a persistent technical challenge, often linked to aging infrastructure and peak-hour strain.

+These two categories represent the dual vulnerability of the subway: one rooted in human unpredictability, the other in infrastructural fatigue.

+---

+### A City on Pause: The COVID-19 Shadow

-When looking at the heatmap in **Figure 5**, we see a distinct period of reduced incident reporting.
-This quiet phase aligns with the early months of the COVID-19 pandemic in New York City ([COVID-19 pandemic in New York City](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_New_York_City)).
+One of the most striking patterns appears in **Figure 7**, which marks a sharp drop in reported incidents during early 2020, aligned with the first wave of the ([COVID-19 pandemic in New York City](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_New_York_City)).

 <div style="display: flex; justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">
     <img src="Figures/corona_heatmap.png" style="width: 150%">
   </div>
   <p style="margin-top: 10px; font-style: italic; color: #555;">
-    <strong>Figure 7:</strong> Heatmap marking a period with fewer incidents
+    <strong>Figure 7:</strong> Reduced incident reports during COVID-19 lockdown period (March–May 2020).
   </p>
 </div>

-The subway, in a way, mirrors how people behave and move throughout the city.
-When the city slowed down, so did its underground lifeline.
+As the city slowed to a near-halt, so did its subway.
+Fewer riders, fewer disruptions.
+The subway mirrored the stillness of the streets above.

 ---

-### When Do Subway Incidents Occur Most Often?
-As seen in the heatmap in **Figure 6**, certain months show noticeably higher frequencies of subway incidents.

-To examine these patterns more closely, **Figure 8** highlights the two months in 2024 with the highest number of recorded incidents, as well as the two months with the lowest.
-This comparison provides insight into how incident volumes fluctuate throughout the year and allows us to better understand potential underlying causes—be they seasonal, structural, or social.
+### Highs and Lows: When Disruptions Spike (or Subside)

+To better understand the extremes, **Figure 8** compares the two highest and two lowest incident months in 2024.
+This seasonal lens reveals how external factors—weather, holidays, operations—shape subway resilience.

 <div style="display: flex; justify-content: center;">
   <div class="image-container">